ruidaiphd/ruidaiphd.github.io/_pages/about.md

 During the summer, I teach a Ph.D.-level course on empirical asset pricing and an introductory course on financial data analysis to finance and data science majors.
 I do research for my professional interest, specifically in Machine Learning and Environmental, Social, and Governance topics.
 Occasionally, I provide faculty and doctoral students with training on research databases and tools.

-I created this site to expand my teaching and to house Juyterlab code.
+I created this site to expand my teaching materials and to house Juyterlab codes.
 I would likely update <a href='https://www.ruidaiwrds.info/'>my Google Site </a> more often for my research papers and profile information.